 Look, if I’m buying a property, I prefer it not to have major electric or plumbing issues.
 I don’t remember buying a property ever that didn’t have some plumbing and electrical work.
 But a full-blown re-plumb and rewiring of an entire house along with installing a new panel and external power is not something I want to get myself into.

 Once again, I’m not the most sophisticated construction guy out there.
 I did work as a laborer for four years, but it’s not my bread and butter.
 Long story short, if it has major electrical or plumbing issues, forget about it.
 I don’t even want to touch it.

 Last but not least is the roof.
 Roofs are pretty straightforward and simple, but they tend to cost quite a bit of money.
 Personally, I like to buy a property that will have at least a 10-year life left on it.
 I just don’t want to touch properties where I need to completely tear off and re-shingle the roof.

-Look, I’d love to hear from you.
-Is there anything that you look for in your pre-purchase inspection?
-Am I right, am I wrong?
+I’d love to hear from you.
+What do you look for in your pre-purchase inspection?

 Note By BiggerPockets: These are opinions written by the author and do not necessarily represent the opinions of BiggerPockets.